Lockheed SR-71 Blackbird: Engine and nacelle

-Ejector Nozzle
+Ejector nozzle

-The nozzle had to operate efficiently over a wide range of pressure ratios from low, with no inlet ram with a stationary aircraft, to 31 times the external pressure at 80000 ft.
+The nozzle had to operate efficiently over a wide range of pressure ratios: from low with no inlet ram when the aircraft was stationary, to 31 times the external pressure at 80000 ft.
 A blow-in door ejector nozzle had been invented by Pratt & Whitney engineer Stuart Hamilton in the late 1950s and described in his patent "Variable Area Exhaust Nozzle".
 In this description the nozzle is an integral part of the engine (as it was in the contemporary Mach 3 General Electric YJ93.
-For the Blackbird powerplant the nozzle was more efficient structurally (lighter) by incorporating it as part of the airframe because it carried fin and wing loads through the ejector shroud.
-The nozzle used secondary air from two sources, the inlet cowl boundary layer and rear bypass from immediately in front of the compressor.
-It used external flow on the nacelle through the tertiary blow-in doors until ram closed them at Mach 1.5.
-Only secondary air was used at higher speeds with the blow-in doors closed.
+For the Blackbird powerplant, the nozzle was more efficient structurally (lighter) by incorporating it as part of the airframe because it carried fin and wing loads through the ejector shroud.
+The nozzle used secondary air from two sources: the inlet cowl boundary layer and rear bypass from immediately in front of the compressor.
+It used external flow on the nacelle through the tertiary blow-in doors until the ram closed them at Mach 1.5, and secondary air alone at higher speeds.

-At low flight speeds the engine exhaust pressure at the primary nozzle exit was greater than ambient so tended to over-expand to lower than ambient in the shroud causing impingement shocks.
-Secondary and blow-in door air surrounding the exhaust cushioned it preventing over-expansion.
-Inlet ram pressure increased with flight speed and the higher pressure in the exhaust system closed, first the blow-in doors and then started to open the nozzle flaps until they were fully open at Mach 2.4.
+At low flight speeds, the engine exhaust pressure at the primary nozzle exit was greater than ambient, so it tended to over-expand to lower-than-ambient pressure in the shroud, causing impingement shocks.
+Secondary and blow-in door air surrounding the exhaust cushioned it, preventing over-expansion.
+As inlet ram pressure increased with flight speed, it closed the blow-in doors, then gradually opened the nozzle flaps until they were fully open at Mach 2.4.
 The final nozzle area did not increase with further increase in flight speed (for complete expansion to ambient and greater internal thrust) because its external diameter, greater than nacelle diameter would cause too much drag.